roman-smirnov/mmn-12-biological-computation/README.md

 2. The genotype population is compared against a newly and independently created, randomized, population (i.e a niche).
 This method is computationally slower overall and is slow to converge, but is very useful for avoiding local minima (evaluation wise) .

 The first method is used most of the time.
 The second method is used at  a set interval to help avoid local evaluation minima.

+#### Probabilities

+The probability of a genotype to be mutated is 1.
+The mutation position selection is done with a uniform probability, its done in the same positions for the whole population matrix.

+#### Crossover

+The crossover is defined as the whole genome of the better evaluated parent (i.e. there's no crossover).

+######

 ####Algorithm Formulation